ARNoor/CSE4204---Computer-Graphics-Lab-Assignments/README.md

 # CSE4204 Computer Graphics Lab Assignments
-Assignments done for the partial fulfillment of CSE 4204, Spring 21, AUST
+Assignments done as part of the coursework.
+Spring 21, CSE, AUST